 XXV Anniversary

 2026 marks Cherubim’s XXV Anniversary, which we are celebrating with a variety of exciting events.
-You can find details of these, plus our Anniversary Appeal, by visiting Cherubim’s XXV Anniversary page.
+You can book tickets directly on this page, and also find additional details of these events plus our Anniversary Appeal, by visiting Cherubim’s XXV Anniversary page.

 The Anniversary Appeal includes a call to raise funds to acquire a fourth concert harp, a fitting way to celebrate Cherubim’s first instrument acquired in 2001 – a harp of course!